mosi-sol/Mosi-Math/lazy is_prime/readme.md

 `1*2*3*4` lol. actualy each prime greater of 3 is before or after "6 family" :)

 > Made by Mosi, year 2000, Shiraz

+---

+This code have 1 problem: if number is a factor of a prime like `7^2` the code made wrong answer